reorx/autotagger/README.rst

 ~~~~~~~~~~~~~~~~

 If you want the songs to be tagged just the 8 fields other than anything else,
-you can add ``-c`` to achieve that.
+add ``-c`` to enable that.
 By adding this option, only the 8 fields
-will be contained in the songs, any other fields will be removed.
+will be contained in the processed songs, any other fields will be removed.

 ::